Gas Lipstick: Biography

 Born in Eskilstuna, Sweden to Finnish parents, Karppinen moved to Finland with his family at age 13.
-He was a session drummer for one tour with the Finnish band Tarot (known as a project band of Nightwish's Marko Hietala).
+He was a session drummer for one tour with the Finnish band Tarot.
 Before joining HIM, he was also a member of Kyyria, which included Santeri Kallio and Niclas Etelävuori from the Finnish band Amorphis and singer Ville Tuomi of Suburban Tribe.
 He sang and played guitar in a thrash metal band called Dementia which featured guitarist Roope Latvala of Children of Bodom.
 He also was a drum tech for Stratovarius at one point and played on the Stratovarius DVD.
 He quit Flat Earth and started a Doom Metal band called Solitude together with Janne Parviainen of Ensiferum, Ville Pelkonen of Jimson Weed and singer Aleksi Parviainen.
 He plays guitar in a band for the first time since Dementia disbanded 1996.
 He recorded drums for pop/rock artists Leo Stillman's 3rd record that will be released in Spring 2023. Ääritila is currently working on a mini-LP and they are working on new songs.

 In March 2011, the game company SongHi released an internet music game with Karppinen's drum loops.

 In January 2015, Karppinen announced his departure from HIM, feeling that he needed to move on as a musician.

 Karppinen married Croatian photographer and influencer Natali at Temppeliaukio church in Helsinki on 30 August 2008.
 It appears that the couple are no longer together.